-If a partnership (including any entity classified as a partnership for United States federal income tax purposes) is a beneficial owner of a global bond, as the case may be, the tax treatment of a partner in that partnership generally will depend on the status of the partner and the activities of the partnership.
+If a partnership (including any entity classified as a partnership for United States federal income tax purposes) is a beneficial owner of a global bond, the tax treatment of a partner in that partnership generally will depend on the status of the partner and the activities of the partnership.
 Holders of global bonds that are partnerships and partners in those partnerships should consult their own tax advisors regarding the United States federal income tax consequences of the purchase, ownership and disposition of global bonds.